cirrith/Recipes/Recipes/Main Dishes/Kimchi Fried Rice.md

 9. Turn heat down slightly, but let the rice continue to cook, untouched, to lightly brown while you cook the eggs.

-10. Cook eggs to top
+10. Cook eggs to top.

 ## Notes